mpinar/MachineLearning/Coursework_Mert_Pinar.md

   | 10 | 0.03 |
 > best performance: 0.00006320184555

-SVM model tuned according to the information above, and test ran with the exact same procedure before.
-MAPE error calculation had been applied to the output;
+SVM model is tuned according to the information above, and test run with the exact same procedure that applied before.
+MAPE error calculation has applied to the output;
 ```r
 exchangeSvmModelTuned <- svm(svmExTrain,expectedOutput, gamma = 0.03, cost = 10)
 beep("coin")